 It is therefore not surprising that one of the key reasons for the diverging results in existing macroeconomic studies are different values for the decline of the replacement rate.
-Krebs and Scheffel (2013) use a decline of 20% for the replacement rate of long-term unemployed in their counterfactual simulation, in Krause and Uhlig (2012) the reduction is around 24% for low-skilled workers and around 67% for high-skilled workers.
-By contrast, Launov and Wälde (2013) use a decline of 7%.
-Given the mentioned difficulties in quantifying this drop, we use an outcome variable that is directly affected by a decline of the present value of unemployment, namely the share of workers that is selected by firms upon contact.
+Launov and Wälde (2013) use a decline of the replacement rate for long-term unemployed of 7%.
+Krebs and Scheffel (2013) use a decline of 20% for the replacement rate, while in Krause and Uhlig (2012) the reduction is around 24% for low-skilled workers and around 67% for high-skilled workers.
+As a result, unemployment declines by 0.1 percentage points in Launov and Wälde (2013), by 1.4 percentage points in Krebs and Scheffel (2013) and by 2.8 percentage points in Krause and Uhlig (2012).
+Given the mentioned difficulties in quantifying the decline of the replacement rate and the resulting consequences for the effects on unemployment, we use a choice variable of firms that is directly affected by a decline of the present value of unemployment, namely the share of workers that is selected by firms upon contact.